imax9000/destiny2-lore-books/books/From_the_Front.md

 ///

 As the voice of their so-called empress droned on from a beat-up radio, the soldiers ate.
-Commander Dravus picked at the bones of a roasted bird, gun laid across his lap.
+Commander Dracus picked at the bones of a roasted bird, gun laid across his lap.
 The little red-violet winged creatures on Nessus didn't have much meat on them, but they were challenging and satisfying to trap.

 "What's she mean, 'ancient rites'?" a young Legionary asked.